 Some mums just have to compare everything, especially when it comes to the growth and development of their little ones.
 While no two babies are the same, sometimes it’s important to know if your baby is getting the right amount of nutrition, especially when it comes to breast milk.

-New mums always fret about the baby milk intake, especially when they have a point of comparison.
+New mums always fret about baby milk intake, especially when they have a point of comparison.
 This does beg the question, just how much milk should baby drink?

 How Much Milk Should Baby Drink: All You Need To Know